The Chrysalis Fund exists to fund development, regeneration and sustainability projects in the Liverpool City Region.

 The committee monitors the fund’s progress, promotes potential regeneration schemes to help generate pipeline opportunities for new lending, and confirms the alignment of potential projects with the investment strategy.
 The advisory committee comprises relevant council officers from the Liverpool City Region boroughs alongside members from the management consortium.

 This is the fund’s executive board, charged with making binding decisions on projects as well as monitoring the portfolio and assessing the manager’s performance.
 The general partner board comprises:

-- Ann McLachlan, Deputy leader of Wirral Metropolitan Borough Council
+- Phil Davies, Leader of Wirral Metropolitan Borough Council

 - Chris Brown, Executive Chair of igloo Regeneration

 - Giles Tucker, Partner, Global Infrastructure at QIC

 - Mark Rawstron, former head of GVA Manchester